Sextic tensor model in rank $3$ at next-to-leading order: The long-range sextic multi-scalar model

 \subsection{Action}

 The long-range multi-scalar model with sextic interactions and complex fields in dimension $d$ is defined by the action:

 This model is called long-range because of the non-trivial power of the Laplacian $0<\zeta<1$.
+The parameter $\zeta$ must be strictly positive in order to have a well-defined thermodynamic limit\footnote{Models with negative $\zeta$ are still of phenomenological interest.
+They are called \textit{strong} long-range models by opposition to \textit{weak} long-range models for positive $\zeta$ \cite{Mukamel:2009notes}.}.
+It is bounded above by $1$ to satisfy reflection positivity.
 For this entire section, the dimension is now fixed to be smaller than three (but not necessarily close to three).

 The covariance of the free theory is:

 and the canonical dimension of the field is $\Delta_{\phi}=\frac{d-2\zeta}{2}$.
 This means that for $\zeta<d/3$ the sextic interaction is irrelevant and leads to a mean-field behavior \cite{Aizenman:1988}.
 On the contrary, for $\zeta>d/3$, the sextic interaction is now relevant and we can expect a non-trivial IR behavior.
 Finally, at exactly $\zeta=d/3$, we are in the marginal case.